 It is really the people of our community, coming together with energy and enthusiasm, who make our events a success.
 So come on out, get involved and play a part in the Visual and Performing Arts Support Programme!

-We are passionate about the arts at St. John’s and the Elementary School is the starting point for us to see young children develop.
+We are passionate about the arts at St. John’s and the Primary School is the starting point for us to see young children develop.

 Our students come from all over the world and bring with them their own personal experiences.
 This diversity can be enhanced with the different forms of art we look at, and by the different kinds of art made by themselves and others.
 The experience is enhanced by visiting professional artists and by trips to museums, and through art appreciation.